 As much as I would love a life free of problems, I should not be craving or wishing for a life free from weakness, but rather I should pursue a God-dependent life within my weakness.
 A life with problems may not be what I want, but it may be what I truly need.

-The great goal and purpose of living in God's grace is “that in everything I will adorn (make compellingly attractive) the doctrine of God our Savior.”
-I am to make compellingly attractive the gospel, to display the gospel's beauty and to reveal how it makes a difference in my life.
+The great goal and purpose of living in God's grace is that in everything I will adorn (make compellingly attractive) the doctrine of God our Savior in ALL I do I am to make compellingly attractive the gospel, to display the gospel's beauty and to reveal how it makes a difference in my life.
 This passage tells us very specifically what it looks like to be a Gospel living woman.
 It also tells us why we must do this: “that the word of God be not blasphemed."

 “When older women and younger women support each other in living out God’s transforming love, the entire body of Christ—the bride of Christ—grows more beautiful.”
 Nancy DeMoss Wolgemuth “The more I see my sin, my weakness, my need before Christ...the more I see the beauty of God's amazing Grace.
 The beauty of the Gospel.”